well-broomed/backend/DEPLOYMENT.md

 # WellBroomed - Deployment

-### Deployment protocols and dependencies for WellBroomed.
+### Deployment protocols and procedures for WellBroomed.

 ## Table of Contents